Post Plastic Surgery Emotions – A Patient’s Perspective

 What to expect emotionally after plastic surgery?

-It is important for patients as well as their caregivers involved to know, regardless of the outcome, patients often experience temporary feelings of depression and some emotional vulnerability.
+It is important for patients, as well as their caregivers involved, to know that regardless of the outcome, patients often experience temporary feelings of depression and some emotional vulnerability.
 This will not last forever.
-I feel there are several reasons why plastic surgery causes some post operative sadness.
+I feel there are several reasons why plastic surgery causes some post-operative sadness.

 1. Are we ever satisfied?